-It’s well-documented that estrogen levels can have both indirect and direct effects on thyroid function.
-Estrogen is a highly sensitive hormone.
+It is well-documented that estrogen levels can have both indirect and direct effects on thyroid function.
+Estrogen is a highly bioactive hormone.
 Excess or insufficient levels in the body can have far-reaching effects.
-Your body requires just the right amount, and any deviation can affect the subtle relationship between estrogen and thyroid.
+Your body requires just the right amount, and any deviation can affect the subtle relationship between estrogen and thyroid function.

 Estrogen can also affect thyroid function in other ways:

 - Estrogen stimulates the growth of the thyroid gland.
 As a consequence, excess estrogen can lead to an enlarged thyroid (goiter); inadequate thyroid tissue results from too little estrogen.

 - Estrogen regulates the protein that binds to the thyroid hormone (TBG) in the bloodstream.
 Too much can result in inadequate unbound thyroid hormones, which cause symptoms of underactive thyroid.
 These symptoms of hypothyroidism and menopause can magnify one another.